OWelton-Rosie/prospective-SNZ-website/docs/README.md

 ## Note: this is NOT the current SNZ website!
 The current SNZ website can be viewed at [https://speedcubing.nz/](https://speedcubing.nz/).
+This is a proposed version made by a nerdy 14yo and therefore is not particularly stable!

 ## Project Structure (template from the [CubeClubs Repo](https://github.com/CubeLabsNZ/CubeClubs))